-You have to enter the sequence manually using the sequence editor as detailed in Chapter 4.1.
+You must enter the sequence manually using the sequence editor as detailed in Chapter 4.1.
 If you have a scanner with OCR software you can input through your text editor, or a disk file (use File|Import ASCII).
 Beware; as most OCR software has a tendency not to translate 100% correctly you will have to be careful in checking the entered sequence.
-If data are in print, they will usually also be available on-line through the